r-owen/seguin_loom_server/README.md

       * The jump input boxes will have a white background and the jump button will be disabled.

       * The pattern display will show the new pick in the center row, with a dotted box around it.
-        (If you are only jumping to a new repeat, the box will be solid.)
+        (But if you are only changing the repeat number, the box will be solid.)

     * Advance to the next pick by pressing the loom's pedal or the "PICK" button on the loom's control panel.
       Until you advance to the next pick, you can request a different jump (in case you got it wrong the first time) or cancel the jump in several ways:

       * Press the "Reset" button to the right of "Jump".

       * Reload the page.

       * Select a new pattern.

-* The software will automatically repeat patterns if you weave or unweave beyond the end.
-  However, you must advance twice when you reach an end, before the next set of shafts is raised.
-  This is meant as a signal that you have finished one pattern repeat.
-  On the first advance the display will show pick 0 and the repeat number will increase or decrease by 1, but the shed will not change.

 *  Subtleties: